Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 How is diverticulitis diagnosed?

 Your healthcare provider will examine you.
-He will ask questions about your symptoms and health history.
+He or she will ask questions about your symptoms and health history.
 You may need any of the following:

 - CT scan or ultrasound pictures may be used to find problems in your intestines.
-You may be given a dye before the pictures are taken to help your healthcare provider see the pictures better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help your intestines show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- Endoscopy: This test is done to see the inside of your digestive tract.
+- A colonoscopy is used to look at your intestines with a scope.
 A scope (long bendable tube with a light on the end) is used to take pictures.
-This test may show problems with how your digestive tract is working.
+This test may show swollen diverticula or bleeding.
 Samples may be taken from your digestive tract and sent to a lab for tests.
+Bleeding may be controlled with tools that are inserted through the scope.

 How is diverticulitis treated?